Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Introduction

-Theorem \ref{theo:main} (\ref{theo:main:affhw}) can be obtained as a consequence of the theory of geometric extension algebras developed by Kato \cite{Kato17} and by McNamara \cite{McNamara17}, although in this paper we give an alternative proof which does not use geometric extension algebras.
-In fact, our convolution algebra $\hK^{\G(\beta)}(Z^{\bullet}_{\beta})$ is isomorphic to the completion of the geometric extension algebra associated to $\M^{\bullet}_{\beta} \to \M_{0, \beta}^{\bullet}$, which satisfies some conditions presented in \cite{Kato17}, \cite{McNamara17}.
-Moreover, from this viewpoint, it is known to be Morita equivalent to the quiver Hecke algebra $H_{Q}(\beta)$ due to Varagnolo-Vasserot \cite{VV11}.
-In other words, we already know an abstract equivalence of categories $\hMm_{Q, \beta} \simeq \hCc_{Q, \beta}$.
-See Remark \ref{Rem:ext}.
-However, we emphasize that it is still not obvious that the equivalence is realized concretely by Kang-Kashiwara-Kim\rq{}s functor $\mathcal{F}_{Q, \beta}$.
-In addition, to prove the other statement (\ref{theo:main:main}) in Theorem \ref{theo:main}, we need to compare the quantum loop algebra $U_{q}(L\g)$ and the convolution algebra $\hK^{\G(\beta)}(Z^{\bullet}_{\beta})$ via Nakajima\rq{}s homomorphism, which is neither injective nor surjective in general.
+Theorem~\ref{theo:main} (\ref{theo:main:affhw}) can be obtained as a consequence of the theory of geometric extension algebras developed by Kato~\cite{Kato17} and by McNamara~\cite{McNamara17}, although in this paper we give an alternative proof which does not use geometric extension algebras.
+In fact, our convolution algebra $\hK^{\G(\beta)}(Z^{\bullet}_{\beta})$ is isomorphic to the completion of the geometric extension algebra associated with $\M^{\bullet}_{\beta} \to \M_{0, \beta}^{\bullet}$, which satisfies some conditions presented in \cite{Kato17, McNamara17}.
+Moreover, we can see that this geometric extension algebra is Morita equivalent to the quiver Hecke algebra $H_{Q}(\beta)$ thanks to the result of Varagnolo-Vasserot~\cite{VV11}.
+From this point of view, we already know an abstract equivalence of categories $\hMm_{Q, \beta} \simeq \hCc_{Q, \beta}$.
+See Remark~\ref{Rem:ext} for more details.
+However, one should note that it is still not obvious that the equivalence is realized concretely by Kang-Kashiwara-Kim\rq{}s functor $\mathcal{F}_{Q, \beta}$.
+In addition, to prove the other statement (\ref{theo:main:main}) in Theorem~\ref{theo:main}, it is necessary to compare the quantum loop algebra $U_{q}(L\g)$ and the convolution algebra $\hK^{\G(\beta)}(Z^{\bullet}_{\beta})$ via Nakajima\rq{}s homomorphism, which is neither injective nor surjective in general.